mediumMultiple ChoiceObjective-mapped

 - ✓ E.Verify leaked routes in VRF routing table

-Why A: First, define both VRFs and assign an RD.
-Then configure the import/export RTs to allow route exchange.
-Next, assign interfaces to the respective VRFs.
-After that, configure static routes pointing to the next-hop in the other VRF.
+Why A: First, define both VRFs and assign a route distinguisher (RD).
+Then assign interfaces to the respective VRFs.
+After that, configure static routes with the VRF keyword to leak routes between VRFs.
 Finally, verify the leaked routes are present in the VRF routing table.
+Note that import/export route targets are not used in VRF-Lite; they are only required for MPLS VPN scenarios.

 This 300-410 practice question is part of Courseiva's free Cisco certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the 300-410 exam.